SMAPPNYU/smapp-toolkit/README.md

 collection.containing('#bieber').sample(0.33).texts()
 ```

-*Returns* a collection object that will now havea filter to only return then number of tweets as deteremined by the sample randomly.
+*Returns* a collection object that will now have a filter to only return then number of tweets as deteremined by the sample randomly.

 ## apply_labels